nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 In the future, we hope that the developer experience could be further inproved through itegration with the npm client.
-For validation could be integrated into npm publish, and this information could be surfaced on npmjs.com, and/or the information could be inlined into the packument so that `npm view $package` could surface the data.
+For validation could be integrated into `npm publish`, and this information could be surfaced on npmjs.com, and/or the information could be inlined into the packument so that `npm view $package` could surface the data.